Lake County Alimony Attorney

 Need and ability to pay are the two primary requirements that must be satisfied before a court determines the type and amount of alimony applicable in your case.
 If the court finds that one party is in need of spousal maintenance and the other party can pay that maintenance, the court will award alimony.

 The different types of alimony available in Florida are:

 - Bridge-the-gap – Bridge-the-gap alimony is designed to help one party transition from being married to being single.
 This type of alimony covers legitimate short-term needs and may not exceed two years.

 - Rehabilitative – In some cases, the court may determine that one party needs help with obtaining education or skills to be self-sufficient.
 Rehabilitative alimony requires the recipient to comply with a specific plan that allows them to further their education or receive the necessary training or work experience to improve economic earning opportunities.

 - Durational – Durational alimony is paid to one spouse for a specified period that the court deems appropriate for establishing financial independence.

-An award of durational or permanent alimony terminates upon the death of either party or the remarriage of the party receiving alimony.
 In some instances, alimony modifications may be available upon a showing of a substantial change in circumstances for either party.
 However, bridge-the-gap alimony is not modifiable in amount or duration.